KalpeshM13/DataEntryApp/README.md

 ## *Task 1:  Modify the app to fetch and display data dynamically.*
   - Create a list or array in the Java code with predefined data.
-  - Change the app's logic to fetch and dynamically display data in a ListView.
+  - Change the app's logic to fetch and dynamically display data in a `listView`.

 ## *Task 2:  Create an app with a simple form and form submission.*
   -  Create a new activity with a form layout containing input fields (e.g.,name, email).